 - Veggie spears: Sliced bell peppers, carrots, cherry tomatoes, or cucumber slices are refreshing and taste great with a dip like guacamole.

-- Fruit: apples or bite-sized fruits such as strawberries, or cherry tomatoes.
+- Fruit: Cut apples to slices or pack bite-sized fruits such as strawberries.
 For an added dose of extra healthy fat and proteins, dip your apples in peanut butter.

 - Note on Nuts: Many schoolchildren have nut allergies, so you might not be able to bring them to school.
 Several classes are “nut-free zones” as a precaution, so if that’s the case, save nuts for home.

 Many grandparents fondly like to tell stores of “walking to school five miles in the snow.”
 Today, students are far more likely to ride a bus or car to get to school.
 This year, some students will have no commutes, whereas other school districts might offer extra bus routes to ensure social distancing.
 There will probably be more parents than usual in the carpool lines this year, too.

-Relaxation has many faces.
+Relaxation looks different for everyone.
 Some children prefer to relax with a nice movie or painting, other children recharge their batteries when they are out in nature or playing around with friends.
 Let your child set the tone for relaxation, and be sure to mix things up, too.

 Especially if your school district has canceled athletics, make sure you give your kids much-needed physical outlets.
 This might be your year to try cross-country running, swimming laps, or golf.
-Make an effort to have a few last-minute family adventures before school starts.
-Take a swim at your local pool, take a picnic at your local park, or have a water balloon fight in the garden.
+Make an effort to have a few last-minute family adventures before school starts up again.
+Go for a swim at your local pool, take a picnic at your local park, or have a water balloon fight in the garden.
 Whatever you do, be sure to enjoy less-structured time to ease into the new school year.

 How do you get ready for going back-to-school during COVID-19?
 What are your children looking forward to for the 2020-2021 school year, what are they afraid of?
-Discuss with us in the FamilyApp!
+Talk it over with family and friends on FamilyApp!